yarohtar/cam-maths-notes-obsidian/README.md

 In the top-left (or bottom right button on phone) there is an Open graph view button which shows all the files / topics interconnected in a nice graph view.
 Can be useful to more easily figure out what's in the Vault.

-Another useful feature is CTRL+P and search for links.
-You'll have some commands that should you outgoing links and backlinks to the current file.
+Another useful feature is CTRL+P and search for "links".
+You'll have some commands that show you outgoing links and backlinks to the current file.